palubad/LC-SLIAC/README.md

       - Start date of the time series
   - endDate (type Date)
       - End date of the time series
+  - year (type Integer) - #### only for the LC-SLIAC_global version
+      - Year for which the CGLC will be used.
+Available years: 2015-2019.
+Hopefully, the 2020 database will be available soon.
   - landCoverType (type Integer)
       - Define the land cover type.
 Currently tested for coniferous forest (312) and broadleaf forest (311).
   - S1Collection (type ImageCollection, *optional, default: Sentinel-1 Image Collection with VV and VH bands*)